-Your credit score comes from your repayment history.
+Your credit score is a result of your history of repayment.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were invented as it is today.
-Credit scoring was invented as a way to consider solely what was relevant to a borrower's willingness to repay a loan.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when FICO scores were invented as it is now.
+Credit scoring was envisioned as a way to assess willingness to repay the loan while specifically excluding any other irrelevant factors.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score comes from both the good and the bad in your credit history.
-Late payments will lower your score, but consistently making future payments on time will raise your score.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
+Your score results from both positive and negative information in your credit report.
+Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your credit to assign an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to calculate an accurate score.
+Some people don't have a long enough credit history to get a credit score.
 They should build up a credit history before they apply.

 Executive Lending Group, LLC can answer questions about credit reports and many others.
 Call us: (816) 525-8000 & (81.